Ixonal/UsingJs/README.md

     }

 **Of Note:**
 The "dependsOn" property, as defined above, allows defining dependency chains for libraries which don't use UsingJs.
 A good example of the use of this is including both jQuery and jQuery UI.
+This property will take anything that would go into a normal using call, so it may also contain arrays of dependencies and aliases.

     using(["jQuery", { src: "jQueryUI", dependsOn: "jQuery" }], function() {
       //occurs after jQuery and then jQueryUI are loaded